vgkinis/student_projects/content/projects/isotope_calibration_unit.md

 You can also expect to get hands-on training on laboratory techniques and laser spectroscopy focused on high precision ice core measurements.

+### We are looking forward to hearing from you!

+### Should you have any questions, you are very welcome to contact:

 Vasileios Gkinis v.gkinis@nbi.ku.dk